 Diagnostic Criteria for Postpartum Depression

 Psychiatric providers utilize the DSM-5-TR to differentiate PPD from other mood disorders.
-In most cases, clinicians look for five or more depressive symptoms occurring over the same two-week period before making a diagnosis.
+Clinicians typically look for five or more depressive symptoms occurring over the same two-week period.
 At least one symptom must be a depressed mood or loss of interest.
 When these symptoms manifest during pregnancy or within the first four weeks after delivery, they are clinically specified as having a peripartum onset.

 Exploring the Biological and Social Causes of Depression